Touring Nutrition Education Program Seeks Teachers Who Rock

 Are we allowed to ask you for a headshot?

-If you have ever auditioned for a role, you know that asking for a headshot is standard practice for any kind of entertainment job where the employee’s main role is an onstage one.
+If you have ever auditioned for a role, you know that asking for a headshot is standard practice for any kind of job where the employee’s main role is an onstage one.
 You are the face of our brand, literally.
-Our role in hiring is primarily as a casting agent.
-Please note that we are an equal opportunity employer.
+Our HR is a casting agency.
+We are an equal opportunity employer.
 Our jobs are open to dudes and dudettes of all races, ethnicities, and ages.

 How is my salary offer determined?

 Using your degree(s), additional certifications, and job experience, we calculate your offer using a salary rubric.
 All incoming employees with your credentials and job experience are paid at this rate.
-While all of your college business classes tell you to tough out negotiations, we will tell you to take a hike.
-We offer a lovely salary and we want you to work here because you want to work here.
-You will accelerate quickly with raises after you nail your first year.
+While your college business classes will tell you to muscle for money, we will politely tell you to take a hike because people work here because they need to work here not because they like to negotiate.
+We offer a lovely salary with benefits; annual raises will accelerate you quickly up the pay scale after you nail your first year.

 How long is my contract?

-Jump with Jill offers one year contracts running the school year, August 1 to July 30.
+Jump with Jill offers one year contracts typically aligning with the start of the school year.
 This means for twelve months, we will pay you the promised salary with benefits – whether we have enough work for you to do or not.
 This means your job is never in jeopardy because we are downsizing; you’d only be let go because of poor performance or violation of employee rules.
 Your end of the deal is that you will always go were we send you and give us first priority.
 We dedicate ourselves to you and you dedicate yourself to us.

 Employees on average work here for 3-5 years.
 Many transition from the stage to the office for a full time Jump with Jill career.
-Others live the dream for a few years on the road and use this job to land in their dream district.
+Others live the dream for a few years on the road and use this job to land in their next dream job.
+We are ok with either, as long as we are both completely upfront each contract year about your future plans as finding your replacement is a year process.

 What benefits does Jump with Jill offer?

-We pay through direct deposit so your paycheck is available within 2-3 days of deposit.
+Jump with Jill pays monthly through direct deposit so your paycheck is available within 2-3 days of deposit.
+You will be a W2 employee with all tax deductions made with each paycheck.

-After 2 years of service, we offer a Simple IRA retirement plan managed by American Funds.
+After 2 years of service, Jump with Jill offers a Simple IRA retirement plan managed by American Funds.
 You may contribute up to $12K per year and the Company match depends on your contribution.
 The more you contribute, the more we match.
 We can match a maximum of 3% of gross salary.
 You can choose to put nothing in, or put in the maximum.

-We offer a $20/day travel stipend for days you are staying in a hotel.
+Jump with Jill offers a $20/day food stipend for days you are staying in a hotel.

 How often will you travel?

-A touring cast member will travel 60-80% of the .
-Jump with Jill coordinates and pays for all the logistics of your hotels and your performance schedule and will send you a detailed itinerary of where to be when.
-We do work weekends occasionally when we have public events but do our best to accommodate for them by granting days of during the following work week (for example, if you worked a Saturday event, we’d try to give the following Monday off).
+A touring cast member will travel 60-80% of the time.
+Most performances occur during school hours.
+We do work weekends occasionally when we have public events but do our best to accommodate for them by granting days off during the following work week or weeks (for example, if you worked a Saturday event, we’d try to give the following Monday off).

-We are on a school schedule, so we offer 5-6 weeks of vacation depending on how the holidays fall.
-We always have Thanksgiving break, Winter Break around Christmas, Spring Break around the Easter, and a we have the entire month of July off.
-Holidays like Memorial Day, Labor Day, and MLK day are not guarantees.
+Jump with Jill offers 5-6 weeks of vacation depending on how the holidays fall.
+We always have Thanksgiving Break, Winter Break around Christmas, Spring Break around the Easter, and a we have the entire month of July off.
+Holidays like Memorial Day, Labor Day, and MLK day are often not workdays but are not guarantees – they are frequently used as travel days to get to performance dates.

 Approximate calendars are posted about four months in advance; detailed schedules are provided every two weeks.
-Request for personal commitments outside of the time off provided must be submitted the semester prior (fall semester dates must be submitted in early spring) to allow management to consider them while opening dates for clients.
+Request for personal commitments outside of the time off provided (for example, your sister’s wedding) must be submitted the semester prior (fall semester dates must be submitted in early spring) to allow management to consider them while opening dates for clients.

 What is the training process like?

-At your audition in the spring, we will assess you on several tenants:
+At your audition, we will assess you on several tenants:

 - physical stamina